 If the credit is more than the state tax liability, the unused credit may not be carried forward to any other tax year.

-A copy of the Maryland registration certificate is required to be submitted with the Maryland income tax return as required certification.
+A copy of the tax credit certificate from MVA must be included with your tax return when claiming this tax credit.
 However, the Qualified Vehicle Tax Credit is available only on an electronically-filed income tax return for the tax year in which the credit is being claimed.
 The Form 500CR section of the electronic return must be completed to claim the Maryland tax credit.